wilgru/USYDBC-WG-13-Ecommerce-Backend/README.md

 npm run seed
 ```

-Thi swill give you some data to work with.
+This will give you some data to work with.

 Now use the following command in your terminal to start your local server: